crosscloudci/cross-cloud/openstack/README.md

 * `TF_VAR_os_password=$OS_PASSWORD`

-Optionally, you can tell Terraform to not use Octavia in favor of the LbaaSv2 service in Neutron by setting the environment variable `TF_VAR_use_octavia=false`.
-It's strongly recommended to use Octavia, as using the default Neutron proxy interface can introduce some race conditions that will make it impossible to destroy your load balancer resources.
+Optionally, you can tell Terraform to not use Octavia in favor of the Neutron LbaaSv2 service by setting the environment variable `TF_VAR_use_octavia=false`.
+It's strongly recommended to use Octavia, as using the default Neutron proxy interface can introduce some race conditions that will make it difficult to destroy a number of network resources created by Terraform.

 To log in remotely, your will need to have a keypair fixture in your cloud.
 The default name is `K8s`, but you may set it with the